department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/research-conversation-guide.md

 - [ ] Feedback incorporated from VA PO
 - [ ] Conversation guide aligns with prototype(s)
 - [ ] Conversation guide posted on github in project research folder
-- [ ] Final approval obtained from PO and documented at the bottom of the file in preparation for Research Review cycle
+- [ ] Final approval obtained from VA PO and documented at the bottom of the file in preparation for Research Review cycle